 - After that, the male sand sifting goby guard the eggs until they hatch

-- Eggs hatch within few days and fry fish are emerges
+- Eggs hatch within a few days and fry fish are emerges

 - Then, Remove larvae from the main tank